zenml-io/zenml/README.md

 ✅ If you answered yes to any of the above, ZenML is here to help with all that, and more...

-Everyone loves to train ML models, but few talks about shipping them into production, and even fewer can do it well.
+Everyone loves to train ML models, but few talk about shipping them into production, and even fewer can do it well.
 At ZenML, we believe the journey from model development to production doesn't need to be long and painful.

 ![The long journey from experimentation to production.](docs/book/assets/1-pipeline-hard-reproduce.png)